tonysathre/CitrixDownloader/README.md

 ## Requirements
 * PowerShell 3+ or PowerShell Core 7+
   * Only tested on PowerShell Core 7.2.1 but older versions may work
-* Windows or Linux
+* Supports Windows, MacOS, and Linux
-  * MacOS probably works but I don't have a Mac to test it

 ## Getting DLNumber and FileName